sarthakbodkhe23/Unsupervised-multimodal-anomaly-detection-with-missing-sources-for-liquid-rocket-engine./README.md

 At inference, the combined reconstruction error across both stages serves as the anomaly score; a threshold is set from the reconstruction-error distribution on healthy training data using Kernel Density Estimation (KDE).

-Key Insights from Visualisation
+# Key Insights from Visualisation

-Individual sensor degradation is subtle and noisy early on but shows visible drift (e.g. sensors s11, s20) approaching failure — justifying the healthy-window training strategy
+- Individual sensor degradation is subtle and noisy early on but shows visible drift (e.g. sensors s11, s20) approaching failure — justifying the healthy-window training strategy
-Engine lifetimes across the fleet are right-skewed, averaging ~206 cycles, confirming that a fixed run-to-failure assumption would be inaccurate
+- Engine lifetimes across the fleet are right-skewed, averaging ~206 cycles, confirming that a fixed run-to-failure assumption would be inaccurate
-The 1-D→2-D GAF transform visibly preserves temporal structure: the main diagonal reflects raw signal values, while off-diagonal regions capture temporal correlations that highlight anomalous, irregular patterns
+- The 1-D→2-D GAF transform visibly preserves temporal structure: the main diagonal reflects raw signal values, while off-diagonal regions capture temporal correlations that highlight anomalous, irregular patterns

-Repository Structure

-├── data/                 # C-MAPSS raw data (train/test/RUL files, per FD subset) ├── dashboard/            # Visualisation / results dashboard
-├── notebook/             # Main implementation notebook (UU-Net pipeline) └── README.md

-Team

-Machine Learning and Deep Learning Lab (AM620L) — Department of Applied Mathematics Defence Institute of Advanced Technology (DIAT), Pune

-Tuhinsubra Sen
-Sarthak Bodkhe
-Niyati Patil
-Dev Solanki

-Notes & Limitations

-The discrepancy loss term from the original UU-Net formulation is simplified in this implementation (loss = Lr1 + Lr2) to avoid latent-dimension mismatch during execution; the structural design otherwise follows the two-stage cascaded reconstruction described above.
-This project uses the C-MAPSS turbofan dataset as a general-purpose multi-sensor benchmark for studying missing-source robustness in unsupervised anomaly detection.